Keith-S-Thompson/index-tree/README.md

 It's a Perl script that generates index files for a specified directory tree, storing information in a created `.index` directory.
-For example, all `".c` files are listed in `.index/c`.
+For example, all `.c` files are listed in `.index/c`.

-Invoke with "-help" to display the following usage message:
+Invoke with `-help` to display the following usage message:

     Usage: index-tree [options] directory
     Generate index information for the specified directory and all its